XelerT/hashtable/README.md

 We get 26% improvement in time but branch-misprediction percentage increased by 2.35%.

-Now we changed strcmp.
-We will compare words which contain their length and pointer on string.
+Now lets change strcmp.
+We will compare words which contain their length and pointer to string.
 For comparing strings we will use avx intrinsics.
-We didn't alligne strings before searching tests because of huge memory consumptions (If we had, we would have better performance boost in these optimisation [See next part](#prealigned-words)).
+We didn't alligne strings before searching tests [See next part with aligned words](#prealigned-words)).

 ```C
           1,122.24 msec task-clock:u                     #    0.999 CPUs utilized